China’s Tax Incentives for Small Businesses (Updated)

 Aside from the exemption of education surcharges, taxpayers can keep an eye on additional tax and fee relief offered locally.

-IIT incentives for small business owners
+IIT incentives for individually owned businesses

-From April 1, 2021, individually owned businesses, sole proprietorship enterprises, partnership enterprises, and individuals will no longer be required to pre-pay IIT at the time of issuance of cargo transport VAT invoices on behalf.
+In addition, from April 1, 2021, individually owned businesses, sole proprietorship enterprises, partnership enterprises, and individuals will no longer be required to pre-pay IIT at the time of issuance of cargo transport VAT invoices on behalf.

 Tax measures to lower financing costs of small businesses

-Both measures are effective until December 31, 2023.
+Previously, both measures are effective until December 31, 2023.

-(This article was originally included in the China Briefing Magazine issue Tax Incentive in China, and was last updated on March 29, 2023)
+(This article was originally included in the China Briefing Magazine issue Tax Incentive in China, and was last updated on August 14, 2023)

 China Briefing is written and produced by Dezan Shira & Associates.
 The practice assists foreign investors into China and has done so since 1992 through offices in Beijing, Tianjin, Dalian, Qingdao, Shanghai, Hangzhou, Ningbo, Suzhou, Guangzhou, Dongguan, Zhongshan, Shenzhen, and Hong Kong.
 Please contact the firm for assistance in China at china@dezshira.com.